-In 2020, over one hundred NC criminal defense and parent attorneys, investigators, mitigation specialists, and experts attended forensic webinars sponsored by IDS as we all pivoted to working and learning remotely.
-It proved to be a great way to provide free-to-attend forensic training during times when we can’t offer in-person training.
-We anticipate that webinars like these will continue to be an efficient way to conduct trainings even after we can return to in-person meetings.
-Given that, IDS Forensic Resources will offer monthly webinars as the 2021 IDS Forensic Science Education Series.
-Sessions will take place at 1 pm on the first Thursday of the month, with some supplemental session offered on additional dates.
+So far this year, IDS has provided over 1000 hours of continuing education to dozens of NC criminal defense and parent attorneys, investigators, mitigation specialists, and experts who have attended the IDS Forensic Science Education Series.
+It has been a great way to provide free-to-attend forensic training during times when we can’t offer in-person training.
+For the rest of 2021, IDS Forensic Resources will offer monthly webinars as the 2021 IDS Forensic Science Education Series.
+Sessions will take place typically at 1 pm on the first Thursday of the month.

 Registration and participation: